francoiscabrol/francoiscabrol.github.source/blog/_posts/2014-07-08-javafx8-with-sbt.markdown

 ---
 layout: post
-title:  Build a JavaFX8 app with sbt
+title:  Build a JavaFX 8 app with sbt
-description: JavaFx8 is a graphic library that come with java8.
-How to configure sbt to build a JavaFx8 application.
+description: JavaFx 8 is a graphic library that come with java8.
+How to configure sbt to build a JavaFx 8 application.
 tags: [javafx, java, sbt]
 ---

 [Sbt is a simple build tool](http://www.scala-sbt.org) from the scala community.
 It is a great tool to build java and scala project.